GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 The four other scopes are `request`, `session`, `application` and `websocket`.
 They are only available if you use a web-aware ApllicationContext implementation, like `XmlWebApplicationContext`.
 An exception is raised if you try to use these scopes in a non-web context.

 For beans, singleton is the default scope.
+You need @Scope("Prototype") to set it to Prototype.

 ## Objective 1.3 Properties and Profiles